IoannisTselekoglou/Tayler_approximation-/README.md

 ## License

-- [NumPy](https://numpy.org): A library for numerical computing in Python.
-License: [BSD 3-Clause License](licenses/LICENSE-numpy.txt).
+- [NumPy](https://numpy.org): A open-source library for numerical computing in Python.

-- [Matplotlib](https://matplotlib.org): A plotting library for Python.
-License: [Matplotlib License](licenses/LICENSE-matplotlib.txt).
+- [Matplotlib](https://matplotlib.org): A open-source plotting library for Python.
+License.